-- 1/2 cup + 1 tablespoon water adjusted as needed
+- 1/2 cup water use as needed, to make batter

 The critical part of boondi making is to use the right kind of utensil for the batter to drop through the holes into the hot oil to form the little pearl shaped fried balls.
 To accomplish this you need to use a flat skimmer, strainer or perforated ladle that has several round holes on the surface, each about the size of a whole black peppercorn.

 Crack open the cardamom pods and remove the seeds.
 Crush the seeds and keep aside.

 Put the water and sugar in a saucepan and bring to a boil on medium-high heat.
 When the syrup comes to a boil, turn the heat down to medium and stir to dissolve the sugar.
 Let it simmer until the syrup is about half thread consistency or 220 degrees on the candy thermometer.